Panic Attack Recovery

 Question: “How do I cope with a panic attack?
 How do I stay on the bus, etc. without jumping off and walking home?
 How do I calm myself down?"

-With the above statement, the thoughts in the background are not that clear so we have to look at little further before doing an analysis with CBT.
+Initially though with the above statement, the thoughts in the background are not that clear.
+Therefore you have to look a little further before doing an analysis with CBT.
 This is the often the case.
-To do so, one should first ask the question: What could be the thoughts in the background?
+I sometime refer to this process as “detective work” It’s not that hard to complete this process.
+One can simply ask him or herself the following question: “What could be the thoughts in the background?” or “What might be my underlying thoughts?”

 I’ll show you what I mean.

-However the second part of Jane’s question deals with the aspect of conducting day-to-day tasks such as riding the bus.
+The second part of Jane’s question deals with the aspect of conducting day-to-day tasks such as riding the bus.
 Do you think there might be cognitive distortions lurking in the background?
-There certainly is an overall thought that Jane has which is: I cannot take the bus home because I get too anxious.
+Jane certainly has an overall thought which is: “I cannot take the bus home because I get too anxious.”
 We can work with this.

-Before reading directly below, I recommend that you click here (don't worry a new window will open up so you won't lose your spot) and look at the list of Cognitive Distortions and then try to locate what possible distortion(s) might be present in Jane’s thinking.
+Before reading directly below, I recommend that you click here (don’t worry a new window will open up so you won’t lose your spot) and look at the list of cognitive distortions and then try to locate what possible distortion(s) might be present in Jane’s thinking.
 Once you’ve done this, write the distortion(s) down and then come back to this spot.

 Okay, welcome back.

-If you guessed that the following four distortions are present, then you’re right: 1.
-Disqualifying the positive; 2.
-Jumping to conclusions – fortune telling; 3.
-Magnification, 4.
-Emotional reasoning.
+If you guessed that the following four distortions are present, then you’re right:

-Let’s analyze the thinking behind the question: “How do I stay on the bus, etc. without jumping off and walking home?”
+Now it’s time to analyze the thinking behind the question: “How do I stay on the bus, etc. without jumping off and walking home?”

 2. Jumping to conclusions – fortune telling – Jane is predicting in advance that she will not be able to ride the bus or other things – while she may feel anxious it does not necessarily follow that she will be unable to ride the bus.